-TikTok has a reputation for being for youngsters, but their viewership may be a little older than you think.
+TikTok is known for being for youngsters, but their viewership may be slightly older than you think.
 While 25% of TikTok users are aged 10 to 19, over 43% are aged 20 to 39.
 TikTok advertising appears more natural, which can increase its effectiveness.
-TikTok is perfect for influencer marketing, but they also provide various direct ad formats, including:
+TikTok is perfect for influencer marketing, but it also provides various direct ad formats, including:

 - In-feed ads

 - Top-view ads